weakish/docs-en/views/realtime-guide-intermediate.md

 >
 > To use read receipts, turn on [notifications on updates of unread message count](#notifications-on-updates-of-unread-message-count) when initializing your app.

-### Do Not Disturb
+### Muting Conversations

 If a user doesn't want to receive notifications from a conversation but still wants to stay in it, they can mute the conversation.
-See [Do Not Disturb](realtime-guide-senior.html#do-not-disturb) in the next chapter for more details.
+See [Muting Conversations](realtime-guide-senior.html#muting-conversations) in the next chapter for more details.

 ### Will Messages